danielbodnar/awesome-stars/README.md

 ## github-api

+- [Shiphero/shbin](https://github.com/Shiphero/shbin) - turns a Github repo into a pastebin
 - [quack-ai/quack-companion-vscode](https://github.com/quack-ai/quack-companion-vscode) - VSCode extension for collaborative software development 💻 Turn your team development practices into a portable plug-and-play context for code generation.
 Alternative to GitHub Copilot powered by GPT 3
 - [github-changelog-generator/github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator) - Automatically generate change log from your tags, issues, labels and pull requests on GitHub.
 - [himynameisdave/git-labelmaker](https://github.com/himynameisdave/git-labelmaker) - :flags: Manage your GitHub labels from the command line!